-Christmas is an exciting time of year, and is even more exciting when you will be spending the holiday on board a cruise ship.
-But what can you expect on a Christmas cruise and how is it different than cruising at other times of year?
+Christmas is an exciting time of year, and is even more so when you will be spending the holiday on board a cruise ship, whether you are sailing in the Bahamas, the Caribbean, Hawaii, Europe, or another amazing destination.

 When Is Christmas on a Cruise Ship?

-How holiday celebrations are handled on board will depend on the cruise line, the length of the cruise, the exact itinerary and where the ship is embarking for each sailing.
+How holiday celebrations are handled on board will depend on the cruise line, the length of the cruise, the exact itinerary, and where the ship is embarking for each sailing.
 For each line, however, the climax of the celebratory season is the week of December 25, and that is when passengers will see the most seasonal spirit on board.

 What You Will Always Find on a Cruise – Even at Christmas

-It is important to note that even during the holiday season, cruise lines do not sacrifice their signature services, fun and luxury.
-Regardless of when you set sail, you’ll still be treated to attentive service, delicious gourmet food, exciting entertainment, exotic ports of call, relaxing spa facilities, state-of-the-art gym equipment and a full schedule of activities such as trivia contests, craft projects, cooking demonstrations, casino tournaments, deck parties, poolside games and more.
+It is important to note that even during the holiday season, cruise lines do not sacrifice their signature services, fun, and luxury.
+Regardless of when you set sail, you’ll still be treated to attentive service, delicious gourmet food, exciting entertainment, exotic ports of call, diverse shore excursion options, relaxing spa facilities, and a wide range of amenities.

 No matter what holiday you may celebrate – or none at all – these fabulous facets of a cruise vacation are always available.
-While there may be more holiday touches on board during the Christmas season, you don’t need to worry about the basics of a cruise vacation being neglected.
+While there may be more holiday touches on board during the Christmas season, you never need to worry about the basics of a cruise vacation being neglected.

 Special Activities on a Christmas Cruise

-- Gingerbread displays or decorating activities
+- Gingerbread house or village displays or decorating activities

-- Ugly sweater or Christmas costume contests
+- Christmas costume or ugly sweater contests

 - Holiday story times or Christmas bedtime stories